Sotaneum/nextjs-blog-starter-app-router/README.md

-# A statically generated blog example using Next.js, Markdown, and TypeScript
+# A statically generated blog example using Next.js, Markdown, and TypeScript and App Router

-This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.
+This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript and App Router.

-This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.

 The blog posts are stored in `/_posts` as Markdown files with front matter support.
 Adding a new Markdown file in there will create a new blog post.